inventor02/picodisplay-c-driver/README.md

 Contributions are more than welcome, please submit a pull request.

+## Usage

+A basic example is available in the `example` directory.
+I may at some point provide some further documentation if I get the time.

 ## License

 This driver is copyright (c) 2023 George Peppard and University of Southampton and is licensed under the ISC license.
 A